 Strengths:

-- Fastest framework for MVP development; "convention over configuration" shines
+- Fastest framework for MVP development; convention over configuration shines

-- Excellent migration system and tooling
+- Strong migration system and tooling

-- Built-in testing frameworks (RSpec, Minitest)
+- Built-in testing (RSpec, Minitest)

-- Strong community in startup ecosystem
+- Strong community in the startup space

-- Great for greenfield projects; rapid iteration
+- Good fit for greenfield projects; rapid iteration

 Weaknesses: